 - Sales calls

 As you collect these numbers, don’t forget to measure metrics like your average cost per lead; sometimes, content marketing may not result in drastically more leads, but significantly cheaper ones.

 Also consider measuring lead quality: Are the leads more qualified?
 Are they better informed by the time they make the sales call?
 Fewer leads may not be a negative thing if the leads you’re getting are more likely to convert.

-The most straight forward metrics of all are sales numbers.
-As with lead metrics, don’t neglect calculating your average cost per conversion in addition to the total number of conversions over time.
+The most straightforward metrics of all are sales numbers.
+As with lead metrics, don’t neglect to calculate your average cost per conversion in addition to the total number of conversions over time.